OssianEriksson/twizy-control-2021/docs/getting_started.md

 You can browse the repo on [Github](https://github.com/OssianEriksson/twizy-control-2021) or on your local file system if you have first [cloned the repo](#cloning-the-repo).

 - Documentation can be found in [docs](/docs)
 - ROS-packages can be found in the [src](/workspace/src) sub-directory of the [catkin workspace](/workspace).
-This includes all of the production code but also packages used for testing production code, e.g. [2020's parallel parking](/workspace/src/twizy_parking_2020).
+  This includes all of the production code but also packages used for testing production code.
 - Radom, personal, poorly documented experiments for learning the tools used in projects here can be found in [playground](/playground).

 ## Noteworthy ROS Packages